Dragon Quest IX: Music

 Koichi Sugiyama (pictured 2011) returned as composer for Dragon Quest IX.

 As with other Dragon Quest titles, the music was composed by Koichi Sugiyama.
 As with their earlier collaborations, Horii put together a list of scenes with themes he wanted to accompany them and gave it to Sugiyama.
 For Dragon Quest IX, he also specifically requested music with an "angelic" atmosphere due to the planned story.
 Despite his advancing age and long association with the series, Sugiyama felt eager to work on Dragon Quest IX as he felt his age was not impacting his ability to write music.
 Sugiyama used a Roland JV-2080, Proteus/2, and KORG M1 to create the score before it was converted into MIDI form for the game.
 He was prepared for composing for the DS sound environment due to his work on the DS remake of Dragon Quest V. The battle themes went through a process of trial and error, with his initial version boring Horii during test plays.
 The introductory segment of the Overture, the series' main theme since the first game, was frequently rewritten.
 For the music which played during a key early cutscene, Sugiyama wrote the score to synch with on-screen events, such as a harp playing when light shone from above.

 The first theme created by Sugiyama was intended as a field exploration theme, but when Horii heard it and assumed it to be a town theme, Sugiyama tested it and found it was better suited to be such.
 Recalling his favorites, he stated a liking for sombre songs and highlighted the themes "Guide Them to Their Fate" and "Heaven's Prayer".
 For the latter, he initially only used one choral element, but after listening on the test ROM and realising the amount of time players would spend in the Celestial realm where it played, he increased it to three choruses.
 "Heaven's Prayer" shared its melody with the opening notes of the Overture, with Sugiyama consequently calling it an "important song".
 He described himself as "debugger" for the game along with his role as composer, remembering having taken on additional work when his suggestions for extra themes for areas were approved by the team.

 A two-disc soundtrack album was released by King Records on August 5, 2010.
 Sugiyama supervised the soundtrack creation.
 Music from the game was featured in a series concert by the Tokyo Metropolitan Symphony Orchestra conducted by Sugiyama, timed to coincide with the soundtrack album's release.
 A symphonic soundtrack for Dragon Quest IX was released by King Records on February 10, 2010.
 The music was performed by the Tokyo Metropolitan Symphony Orchestra conducted by Sugiyama, with Tatsuya Yabe as concertmaster.

-The western release uses the MIDI music for the opening movie, instead of the orchestrated music.